 1. Pros and cons of online business

-That looks pretty solid.
+That makes online look pretty good.
 So what’s the catch?
-Well, there are a few.
+Well, the experts say there are a few.

-- Digital marketing is tricky to figure out
+- Digital marketing – 35% say digital marketing is hard to figure out.

 2. Online business ideas

 Online business ideas fall into four broad categories – retail (including those who make their own products), service providers, apps, and content producers.
 Catch our article on online business ideas for tips on what could work for you.

 Making your idea the best it can be

 While online businesses generally cost less to start up, our study found they chew through just as much energy and effort as a physical business.
 You don’t want to waste all that sweat on an idea that could’ve been better.
 A little research can help you tweak your product or service in just the right way.

 We asked business experts for their top tips for online startups.
 The most common reply was to “define your target market”.
 In other words – work out which people (or businesses) will end up buying from you.
 They might be local parents, fitness fanatics, thrill-seekers, restaurants, schools, hairdressers, or something else entirely.
 Figure this out before starting your online business.

 Whoever your target customers are, make everything about them.
 Make the product or service perfect for that specific user.
 And pitch your marketing at them, too.
 One way to get inside their collective heads is to have a chat with a few of them.
 Ask if they like your idea, your packaging, your price point.
 While you’re at it, ask who they buy from now and use the opportunity to learn about your competitors’ strengths and weaknesses.